 Anyway, the years have passed and I became a collector.
 When one of my friends offered me his childhood computer, I couldn’t resist.
 It was a Schneider CPC464 including the color monitor.
-I still don’t like the name (and the look) so I just kept the monitor.
 The computer went to the UK and my buddy Nic sent me a proper Amstrad CPC464 in exchange.
 Amstrad logo, colored keys, boxed, that’s the way I like it!
 Guess what: it turned out to be a great machine and the challenge actually was not overcoming Amstrad prejudices, it was rather getting a storage solution for it.
 If you ask people that really have notion of Amstrad machines, Chinny is one of them, you always get the same recommendation: mate, grab yourself a 6128.
 While I didn’t get it initially, I soon found out why.
 The HxC floppy emulator is the recommended way of running CPC disk images on real hardware.
 In theory, you just get yourself a HxC.
 Lotharek, who is also doing the MistFPGA offers these in his shop.
 The CPC464 is an exception though.
 It doesn’t have the 765 FDC disk controller, so it doesn’t know how to handle disks.
 Amstrad back in the days resolved this issue by bundling a piece of kit called DDI-1 (Disk Drive Interface) alongside the Amstrad external disk drive for the CPC464.
 Now this is exactly the point where my problems started.
 These interfaces became very rare and thanks to the ever-growing retro computing trend, they get traded for ridiculous prices on eBay.
 Most sellers even go one step further and offer the DDI-1 interface and the external drive separately. if you’re able to milk a cow twice, you should.
 Right?
 I did not want to end up with paying something from 80-150 quid, with the HxC floppy emulator not included yet.
 That’s when I learned about the DDI3 interface, promising to fix all my problems with a reasonable 60,00 Euro investment.

 As you can see, the device comes with some interesting features.
 Each button has it’s purpose and I happily share my knowledge with you.
 The reset button basically does what it’s name implies.
 It resets the CPC as well as the DDI3.
 The navigation buttons are meant to assist you in navigating through the file structure and the select button makes you apply your selection.
 There is a way better solution available for selecting disk images (which we are going to cover), so you don’t need to use the navigation buttons often.
 A pretty outstanding option is the ability to switch between AmsDOS and ParaDOS.
 I suggest you to use it as it’s far superior to Amstrad’s own implementation.
 The USB/drive switch specifies the data source for the built-in DDI-1.
 You can select the USB connector as a source and thus relying on the HxC implementation and .dsk image loading logic but you also have the option to connector a real Amstrad external disk drive.
 That’s what the connector on the right is meant for.
 I kinda was impressed to see what you’re really getting for 60,00 Euros.
 Thumbs up!